OI-wiki/i18n/docs/basic/divide-and-conquer.md

 ### Recursion versus Divide and Conquer

-Recursion is a coding skill, and a thinking method to solve problem.
+Recursion is a coding trick, and a thinking method to solve problem.
 Divide and conquer is a algorithm design paradigm solving exact problem, mostly based on recursion.

 ## Example Problem